appsparkler/study/web/security/caroline-wong/class.md

 - CI/CD pipelines, for ex., have auto-update features - where dependencies are auto-updated without sufficient verification
 - ensure security checks within automated updates

+### 9 - Security logging and montoring failures
+- Without logging and monitoring, breaches cannot be detected.

+### 10 - Server Side Request Forgery (SSRF)
+- allows an attacker to coerce the application to send a crafted request to an unexpected destination.